North American First People's Day 2023

 1:30pm: Walk the Portage Path.
 Free.

-1-Kilometer walk of the Portage Path led by the Northern Cheyenne, who will be drumming and dressed in regalia.
+1-mile walk of the Portage Path led by the Northern Cheyenne, who will be drumming and dressed in regalia.
 The path was marked by the Summit County Historical Society in 1999, when for the first time, monumental sculptures at each terminus were connected by fifty markers in the shape of Indian broad blades over the 8-mile trail.
-It starts at Portage Path CLC (55 S. Portage Path) and ends at Summit Co.
+The 2023 walk starts at Portage Path CLC (55 S. Portage Path) and ends at Summit Co.
 Historical Society’s John Brown House (514 Diagonal Road, Akron).

 2:00pm: Native American Cultural Presentation.
 Free

-(The City of Akron will provide free shuttle transportation from the John Brown House to Highland Square for those walking the trail following the walk and the program.)
+The City of Akron will provide free shuttle from the John Brown House to Highland Square for those walking the trail following the walk and the program.

 MONDAY OCTOBER 2